 The Global Resilience Institute offers a variety of ways for you to become active partners.
 We seek collaborators who share our commitment to bolster individual, community, and societal resilience by developing and deploying new tools, applications, and policies.
 Our work includes teaming with a rapidly growing network of local and regional emergency managers, urban planners, and infrastructure owners and operators to both learn from and actively support rapid recovery and adaptation in the aftermath of major disasters.

 All nine colleges at Northeastern are involved in making ‘resilience’ a core institutional focus.
 In standing up the Global Resilience Institute, the university leadership has made a significant investment in a comprehensive approach that involves all academic disciplines.

-Building resilience within people and communities requires a collaborative effort that matches the complexity associated with systems and networks that are becoming increasingly interdependent.
-These shared dependencies fuel the risk of cascading failures that effect societies in often unexpected ways.
-GRI is uniquely suited to meet these complex challenges.
-As a global resilience research center integrating expertise in science, healthcare, engineering, public policy, and business, GRI forges the multisector connections and interdisciplinary collaborations that are vital to identifying and advancing meaningful solutions.
+Building resilience within and across multiple levels, from individual to societal, requires a comprehensive effort that matches the complexity of the increasingly interdependent systems and networks we all rely on.
+These shared dependencies fuel the risk of cascading failures that affect communities, systems, networks, and the broader global community in often unexpected ways.
+We strive to integrate expertise in science, healthcare, engineering, law, behavioral sciences, public policy, and business in identifying and advancing meaningful resilience solutions.

 I encourage you to visit our research page and explore the work currently being funded by GRI.
-The 11 cross-college projects demonstrate the enthusiasm of Northeastern faculty members from across the university community to engage in the kind of interdisciplinary cooperation and collaboration that is indispensable to meeting the urgent resilience challenges of our turbulent times.
+These cross-college projects demonstrate the enthusiasm of Northeastern faculty members from across the university community to engage in the kind of interdisciplinary research that informs and advances resilience.

 Stephen E. Flynn, Ph.D.